 Figure 3: Interference scenarios for TDD/TDD systems

+“Interference period” as illustrated on the third scenario of figure 3 may embrace both eNB-eNB (downlink-to-uplink) and UE-UE (uplink-to-downlink) interference types leading to mutual interferences between operators.
+However when only one type of interference is dominant, the interferences may no longer be mutual: if eNB-eNB interferences are dominant, the operator who has more downlink is an interferer and the operators who have less downlink are interfered.
+Conversely, if UE-UE interferences are dominant, the operator who has more uplink is interferer and the other operators are interfered.

 N.B.: some advanced features in both FDD and TDD networks, such as CoMP and MBSFN also require phase synchronisation in order to be effective.
 The exact values are still under discussion and could be more stringent than the requirements for TDD.
 This report focuses on phase/time synchronisation in TDD network for interference-mitigation purposes.

 Phase Synchronisation of the reference phase/time clock